 This program employs the method of learning from the experiences of coworkers.
-It is an informal way of training that involves listening to the work related experiences of different coworkers over lunch and learning from it.
+It is an informal way of training that involves listening to the work-related experiences of different coworkers over lunch and learning from them.

 For example, senior colleagues can educate juniors by telling them their experiences on how they successfully handled a particular situation or a customer complaint.
 This will not only save the company a lot of resources but will also provide the trainees with solutions that are homegrown and relevant to the business and its customers.

 Since most training courses are more general in their design, it is a possibility that they may have a lot of solutions that are incapable of being implemented in the company.
 But this kind of direct learning helps the trainees in learning from the experience of other coworkers and therefore teaches methods that are a lot more useful for the business.